paoli-lab/IGUA-df/README.md

   step.

-Compared to similar methods such as [BiG-SLiCE](https://github.com/medema-group/bigslice) or [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE), HTGCF does not use Pfam domains to represent gene cluster composition, using instead representatives from an unsupervised clustering.
-This allows HTGCF to accurately account for proteins that may not be covered by Pfam, and avoids performing a costly annotation step.
+Compared to similar methods such as [BiG-SLiCE](https://github.com/medema-group/bigslice) or [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE), IGUA does not use Pfam domains to represent gene cluster composition, using instead representatives from an unsupervised clustering.
+This allows IGUA to accurately account for proteins that may not be covered by Pfam, and avoids performing a costly annotation step.
 The resulting protein representatives can be later annotated indepently to transfer annotations to the GCFs.